SwingGuy1024/Blog/Bad Uses of Optional.md

     6   widget.doSomething();
     7   // ...
 (More code)

 Yeah.
 I've seen this.
-Once again, Optional is used for a required value.
-And lines 2-4 are unnecessary.
-It could be argued that this is more readable, because the throw is now explicit, but readability could be accomplished with a simple comment:
+And lines 2-4 are pointless.
+The only reason to call `isPresent()` on line 2 is to prevent a NullPointerException on line 5.
+So what does it do with a null?
+It throws the exception anyway!
+A case could be made that this is more readable, because the throw is now explicit, but readability could be accomplished with a simple comment:

     1 private void someMethod(Optional<Widget> widgetOpt) {
     2   Widget widget = widgetOpt.get(); // throws NullPointerException